confluentinc/event-streaming-patterns/docs/event-source/event-source.md

+---
+seo:
+  title: Event Source
+  description: An event source writes events into an event streaming platform.
+---

 # Event Source
 Various components in an [Event Streaming Platform](../event-stream/event-streaming-platform.md) will generate [Events](../event/event.md).
 An Event Source is the generalization of these components, which can include [Event Processing Applications](../event-processing/event-processing-application.md), cloud services, databases, IoT sensors, mainframes, and more.